aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 ## Step 6: Create the Lambda Function

-Create the Lambda function using AWS Console or CLI:
+Create the Lambda function using AWS Console:

 1.Open the Functions page of the Lambda console.